realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

-# Saving Data in Unity3D Using Sqlite
+# Saving Data in Unity3D Using SQLite
 <b>(Part 4 of the Persistence Comparison Series)</b>

 ## Introduction

 Our journey of exploring options given to use when it comes persistence in Unity will in this part lead to databases.
-More specificaclly: Sqlite.
+More specificaclly: SQLite.

-Sqlite is a C based database that is used in many areas.
+SQLite is a C based database that is used in many areas.
 It has been around for a long time and also found its way into the Unity world.
-During this tutorial series we have seen options like `PlayerPrefs` in Unity and on the other side `File` and `BinaryWriter`/`BinaryReader` provided by the unterlying .NET framework.
+During this tutorial series we have seen options like `PlayerPrefs` in Unity and on the other side `File` and `BinaryWriter`/`BinaryReader` provided by the underlying .NET framework.

 Here is an overview of the complete series: